The Art of War (Bone Thugs-n-Harmony album): Singles

+"Look Into My Eyes" was the first commercial and radio single from The Art of War.
+"Look Into My Eyes" had debuted and peaked to number 4 on Billboard Hot 100 and Hot R&B/Hip Hop Songs then was able to debuted and peak at number 2 on Hot Rap Songs and spent 20 weeks on Billboard Hot 100 and Hot R&B/Hip Hop Songs and spent 35 weeks on Hot Rap Songs.
+Later, two more two more radio singles were released: "Thug Luv", which ended up charting at number 60 on R&B/Hip-Hop Airplay for 3 weeks, and "Body Rott", which didn't appear on any charts.
+The final commercial single off the album, "If I Could Teach The World" peaked at number 27 on Hot 100, at number 20 on Hot R&B/Hip Hop Songs and number 3 on Hot Rap Songs.

+Commercial performance

+The Art of War had sold 394,000 copies in its first week and went along to debut at number 1 on Billboard 200 and Top R&B/Hip-Hop Albums.
+It dropped to number two on both during the second week, after the release of Puff Daddy & The Family's No Way Out while selling 183,000 copies in its second week to Diddy's 223,000 copies sold.

 Background

-The album was rumored to be called "DNA Level C" which is Cleveland backwards.
-"The Art of War" was created largely as a response to rappers deemed "Clones" (copycats) by the group.
+The album was rumored to be called DNA Level C which is Cleveland backwards.
+The Art of War was created largely as a response to rappers deemed "Clones" (copycats) by the group.
 Such rappers included Do or Die, Crucial Conflict, Twista & The Speedknots & Three 6 Mafia.

 In the wake of his father's death and Tomica Wright now heading Ruthless, Bizzy Bone was not happy, and thus did not appear for many shows or promotions.
 Now calling the shots, many tracks were altered by Tomica Wright, attempting to head the group into a new direction.
-Such tracks include Thug Luv with Sylk-E. Fyne, If I Could Teach the World, Friends, Ready For War and many others.
+Such tracks include Thug Luv with Sylk-E. Fyne, If I Could Teach the World, Friends, Ready 4 War, Handle The Vibe with Flesh-n-Bone and many others.
 While the group appeared at Sprite Nite on BET, Keenan Ivory Wayans (with Bizzy), and several other promotions, their tour began to lag without Bizzy.